 Animals

-4 Brown Norway rats were used in these experiments.
+6 Brown Norway rats were used in these experiments.
 All rats were male between 6 and 7 months of age at the start of the experiment.
 All rats were housed under reverse 12:12 light cycles.
-All animal procedures were approved by the IACUC committee at University of Arizona and followed NIH guidelines.
+All animal procedures were approved by the IACUC of the University of Arizona and followed NIH guidelines.

 Human participants

 Data from forty-six participants were used.
-All participants were from the undergraduate psychology subject pool who earn credit for participation in this study.
+All participants were from the undergraduate psychology subject pool and earn academic credits for their participation in the study.
 The human experiments were approved by the University of Arizona Institutional Review Board.

-Behavioral Tasks
+Behavioral tasks

 Rat version: The maze consisted of a circular area (1.5 m diameter) with 8 equidistant feeders at its periphery (Jones et al., 2012, Jones et al., 2015).
 Each feeder delivered sugar water (0.2g/L) in the form of computer controlled drops.
 A blinking LED was attached to each feeder and acted as a cue, when desired.
 The experimental sessions were divided into ‘games’.
 During each game, only 3 feeders were activated in an isosceles pattern.
-One feeder was the home base; the two others, equidistant from the home base, were the reward areas/target feeders.
-The home base was never rewarded, but animals had to reach it to trigger/activate the 2 rewards areas.
-The home base was flanked by two Lego blocks, forcing the animal to start its navigation to the 2 choice feeders without bias (Fig 1A, blue rectangles).
-At the start of each game, depending on the conditions, the two rewarded feeders were associated with a fixed number of sugar water drops drawn uniformly from 0 to 5, and always gave the same number of drops during that game (‘Game1’, Fig 1A).
-Before making their free choices, rats were guided to one of the target feeders in the first N trials (only one LED was blinking, Trial1 cue, Fig 1A).
+One feeder was the home base; the two others, equidistant from the home base, were the reward areas.
+The home base was never rewarded, but animals had to reach it to trigger/activate the 2 reward areas.
+The home base was flanked by two Lego blocks, forcing the animal to start its navigation to the 2 reward feeders without directional bias (Fig 1A, blue rectangles).
+At the start of each game, depending on the conditions, the two reward feeders were associated with a fixed number of sugar water drops drawn uniformly from 0 to 5, and always gave the same number of drops during that game (‘Game1’, Fig 1A).
+Before making their free choices, rats were guided to one of the reward feeders in the first N trials (i.e. only one LED was blinking, Trial1 cue, Fig 1A).
 Rats performed versions where N = 0, 1, or 3.
-(In cases of N = 0, rats were not guided to any target feeder and started with a choice between 2 unknown feeders instead.)
+(In cases of N = 0, rats were not guided to any target feeder and started with a free choice between 2 reward feeders instead.)
 Fig 1A illustrates the version with N = 1.
 From the N+1st trial, they were cued to make free choices (the LED of the 2 rewarded feeders blinked simultaneously, ‘Trial2 cue’ Fig 1A).

 After the first game was completed, an 8s increasing sweep tone was played to indicate the start of a new game.
 The layout was then switched and the feeder directly opposite to the initial home base was now activated as the new home base and signaled the start of a new game (Game2, Trial1 Start, Fig 1A).
-The new rewarded feeders are the activated feeders opposite to the new home base (trial1 cue, Fig 1A).
+The new rewarded feeders are the feeders opposite to the new home base (Trial1 cue, Fig 1A).